top of page

 Parris Adams lived a long and impactful life, passing away on June 7, 1902, at the age of 86.
 His legacy endures through his descendants and the indelible mark he left on his community and the broader struggle for equality and justice.
 He rests in peace at New Bethel United Methodist Church Cemetery in Ball Play, Etowah County, Alabama, a testament to the resilience and determination of one man in the face of adversity.

-Mary Ann Portes (1835-1917)
+Mary Ann Portes Pollard (1835-1917)

 3rd Great-Grandmother of Janice Washington Vickers

-Mary Ann Portes, the third maternal great-grandmother of Janice Washington Vickers, was born around 1835 in Sumter County, Alabama, during a time of significant cultural and social upheaval in the region.
+Mary Ann Portes Pollard, the third maternal great-grandmother of Janice Washington Vickers, was born around 1835 in Sumter County, Alabama, during a time of significant cultural and social upheaval in the region.
 Sumter County, like much of the South, was deeply entrenched in the institution of slavery, with a plantation-based economy reliant on the labor of enslaved people.
 However, the area was also influenced by the presence of Native American tribes, particularly the Choctaw, who had been forcibly removed from their ancestral lands and resettled in Mississippi and Alabama following the Treaty of Dancing Rabbit Creek in 1830.

-In 1882, Mary Ann married John W. Pollard, a local barber who shared her mixed-race heritage.
-Together, they had five children: Mittie, John, Caroline, Adelle, and David.
-The oldest three children were born into slavery, while the youngest two, Adelle and David, were born during the Civil War.
+The youngest two children, Adelle and David, were born during the Civil War.
 Despite the challenges of slavery and war, Mary Ann and John managed to build a life for themselves and their family.
-Adelle Pollard is Janice Washington Vickers’ second maternal great-grandmother who married Primus Lemon, Jr. and gave birth to her great-grandmother Mary Lemon who married Ed Moss and gave birth to her grandmother Bertha Moss who married Isaac "Creek" Turner and gave birth to her mother Leona Turner who married Julius Caesar Washington.
+Adelle Pollard is Janice Washington Vickers’ second maternal great-grandmother who married Primus Lemon, Jr. and gave birth to her great-grandmother Mary Lemon who married Ed Moss and gave birth to her grandmother Bertha Moss who married Isaac "Creek" Turner and gave birth to her mother Leone Turner who married her father Julius Caesar Washington.

 After the Civil War, Mary Ann's husband, John W. Pollard, became one of the first African American men in Alabama to register to vote, marking a significant milestone in the family's history.
 By 1880, according to the Census of Agriculture Productions, the family owned 16 acres of land, valued at $400, along with livestock and equipment to work the land.
-This ownership represented a remarkable achievement for a formerly enslaved family in the post-war South.
+This ownership represented a remarkable achievement for a family in the post-war South.

 Mary Ann outlived her husband, who passed away in 1901.
 She lived to the age of 82, passing away on August 14, 1917, in Gainesville, Sumter County, Alabama.
 Her life story is a testament to resilience, perseverance, and the enduring spirit of those who sought to build a better future for themselves and their descendants despite the challenges of their time.
 Today, she is remembered as a pioneering figure in her family's history, whose legacy continues to inspire future generations.